Extramarital sex: Prevalence

 A 2018 US study found that 53.5% of Americans who admitted having extramarital sex did so with someone they knew well, such as a close friend.
-About 29.4% were with someone who's somewhat well-known, such as a neighbor, co-worker or long-term acquaintance, and the rest were with casual acquaintances.
+About 29.4% were with someone who was somewhat well-known, such as a neighbor, co-worker or long-term acquaintance, and the rest were with casual acquaintances.
 The study also found some gender differences, such as that men are more likely than women to hold more favorable attitudes about extramarital sex, and that among those who reported having extramarital sex in the past year, about 12% of men had paid for sex (or to have received payment for sex) compared to 1% for women.

 Other studies have shown rates of extramarital sex as low as 2.5%.

 Engagement in extramarital sex has been associated with individuals who have a higher libido (sex drive) than their partner.

+Research of Sub-Saharan African populations report that approximately 5% to 35% of men had extramarital relationships.